fishslips/TimSeverance/docs/Academic/CS-3370/P4 Re-spec.md

 | pulse_delta      | The gap between pulses to look for piggyback |

 **Smoothing**
-Iterate through your vector and for every point starting from [3] and ending at 4th from the last, swap out the values in each index with a weighted average using the following formula:
+Iterate through your vector (for loop) and for every point starting from [3] and ending at 4th from the last, swap out the values in each index with a weighted average using the following formula:

 (iter[-3] + 2\*iter[-2] + 3\*iter[-1] + 3\*iter[0] + 3\*iter[1] + 2\*iter[2] + iter[3]) / 15

 **Pulse Detection**
 Here is where you'll use the vt and width parameters you read from your .ini file.

-Iterate through your new values again.
-For every point, check if the rise (y<sub>(i + 2)</sub> - yi) exceeds vt.
+Iterate through your array of smooth values.
+For every point, check if the rise (array\[i+2] - array\[i]) exceeds vt.
 If it does, then a pulse begins at i.
 After finding a pulse, move forward starting at y<sub>(i + 2)</sub> until the values start to decrease before looking for a new pulse.

 **Piggy Backs**
 You're given these values in your ini file